Protect Your Business with Cyber Liability Insurance Coverage

 There is some overlap between the first-party and third-party coverage, so it’s important for anyone considering cybersecurity insurance options to read up and learn more about what each of these coverage types would mean for them.

 Additionally, depending on your specific needs, there may be additional items you need included in your policy that companies don’t typically cover.
+Third-party coverage is often bundled with technology errors and omissions insurance.

 After all, a data breach report by Verizon found that only 20 percent of small businesses offered cyber liability coverage back when it was conducted.

-Why Companies Need Cyber Liability Coverage
+Why Companies Need Cyber Liability Coverage?

 With the advancement of technology, especially around artificial intelligence, modern businesses, cyberattacks have become more common than ever.